Front:Nissa, Vastwood Seer Flip

 Planeswalker — Nissa

 +1: Reveal the top card of your library.
 If it's a land card, put it onto the battlefield.
 Otherwise, put it into your hand.

--2: Put a legendary 4/4 green Elemental creature token named Ashaya, the Awoken World onto the battlefield.
+-2: Create a legendary 4/4 green Elemental creature token named Ashaya, the Awoken World.